 - Appropriate Controls – A well-organized accounting department has appropriate controls in place to verify the accuracy of reports and other information and protects the financial assets of the company.
 This means there should be an experienced and competent Controller or other supervisor overseeing the department.
 A well-designed process should allow for multiple points of review, and clearly document data inputs as well as steps for identifying and resolving errors and discrepancies.
 This will ensure the data and underlying assumptions are clear and communicated to decision-makers as appropriate.

 - Software Efficiency – Beyond people and processes, accounting software is key to the success of an accounting function.
 The accounting software is a tool that should support the processes and should also be designed to scale as the business grows.
 As part of the overall evaluation, it is important to identify existing challenges with the software, and review adaptability and assess functionality to determine whether the software is contributing to any departmental issues.

 Chronic problems with reliable and accurate financial reporting lead to unwelcome outcomes.
 That is why it is important to identify, evaluate, and address issues as they arise to ensure resolution before larger problems appear.
 In some cases, this may mean policy updates or staff changes, and for others, the solution is to look to outsourced accounting.
-If you have questions about the information outlined above or need assistance with outsourced accounting, Calvetti Ferguson can help.
-For additional information call us at 713-957-2300 or click here to contact us.
+If you have questions about the information outlined above or need assistance with outsourced accounting, contact us here.